A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: METHODS FOR MODELING INFRARED GALAXIES AS CO PROXIES

-{ SIMSTACK} is a simple algorithm which takes positions from an external catalog, split into \emph{subsets} (typically, but not necessarily, by stellar mass and redshift), and uses them to generate mock map layers that are \emph{simultaneously} regressed with the real sky map to estimate the mean flux density of each subset.
-It is formally equivalent to conventional \lq\lq thumbnail stacking\rq\rq, with the exception that the off-diagonals in the covariance are \emph{not} excluded.
-The reason for stressing the term \emph{simultaneous} is that it provides a solution to the limitation of stacking in highly confused maps, i.e., biased estimates from clustered sources, such that in the theoretical limit where the catalog is complete it naturally leads to a completely unbiased estimator.
-We refer interested readers to \citet{Viero_2013} for further details.
+{ SIMSTACK} is an algorithm that takes galaxy positions from an external catalog, splits them into subsets (typically, but not necessarily, by stellar mass and redshift), and generates mock map layers that are \emph{simultaneously} regressed with the real sky map to estimate the mean flux density of each subset.
+Formally, it is an extension of simple thumbnail stacking \citep{Marsden_2009}, the difference being that the off-diagonal entries in the subsets covariance matrix are not assumed to be zero, so as to account for galaxy clustering.
+The simultaneous fitting provides a solution to the limitations of stacking in highly confused maps (i.e., biased flux density estimates due to the clustering of sources at angular scales comparable to that of the FIR/sub-mm beam), such that in the theoretical limit where the catalog is complete it naturally leads to a completely unbiased estimator (see Appendix~\ref{sec:A1} for some justification). \citet{Viero_2013} show that { SIMSTACK} yields unbiased results at any beam size, while conventional thumbnail stacking (e.g., ``median'' or ``mode'' stacking, etc.), without additional corrections, inevitably leads to wavelength-dependent biases, in the presence of galaxy clustering.

+The first step in measuring $L_{\rm IR}(M_{*},z)$ is to split the catalog into subsets of star-forming and quiescent galaxies based on their $U-V$ vs.\@ $V-J$ colors \citep[UVJ, e.g.,][]{Williams_2009}, and then again into bins of stellar mass (5 and 3 layers for star-forming and quiescent galaxies, respectively) and redshift (8 layers), determined by their optical and near-infrared photometry.
+We developed an algorithm to calculate the optimized locations of the $5\times8+3\times8=64$ stellar-mass/redshift bins so that each bin contains at least 100 (10) star-forming (quiescent) galaxies, as illustrated in Figure~\ref{fig:binning}.

+Next, the average FIR/sub-mm flux density for each bin and at each wavelength is estimated with { SIMSTACK}.
+Uncertainties on the mean flux densities are estimated with an extended bootstrap technique which takes into account the uncertainties in the photometric redshift and stellar-mass estimates of individual sources. $L_{\rm IR}$ for each bin is estimated by first fitting a modified blackbody (or graybody) with emissivity index $\beta = 2$, and the Wien side approximated as a power-law with slope $\alpha = -2$ \citep{blain2002}, to the full spectrum of intensities $\nu I_{\nu}(\lambda)$, and then integrating under the best-fit graybody from $\lambda_{\rm{rf}} = 8$ to $1000\, \mu$m.
+The final step is to fit the full set of mean $L_{\rm IR}$'s with multiple linear regression as described by \citet{Viero_2013}:

+where $n=2$ and 1 for star-forming and quiescent galaxies, respectively.
+The coefficient matrices $A_{p,q}$ are found to be